 Ann Timmons has a background as a professional stage and screen actor, voice-over talent, and corporate spokesperson.

-Currently Ann splits her time consulting as a valued speech coach to private clients, non-profits, and businesses, and writing and producing her award-winning plays.
-At American, Ann has been an assistant professor in the College of Arts and Sciences as well as the School of Public Affairs.
-2017 marks Ann’s 12th summer with DWC!
-Ann received her Master of Fine Arts in Acting from the University of Illinois.
+Currently Ann splits her time consulting as a speech coach(to private clients, non-profits, and businesses), writing and producing(with the theatre collective Pipline Playwrights), including their latest play How's That Workin' Out For Ya?
+2.0.
+Here at American, Ann has been as assistant professor in the College of Arts and Sciences, as well as the School of Public Affairs.